 Co-singer: Shaan

 And the good ones?
-Plenty of them… here goes a top favourite!
-Shreya Ghoshal’s voice gleams in Amrita Rao’s sparkling eyes just as the moonlight does.
+There are plenty… Here’s a top favourite!
+Shreya Ghoshal’s voice gleams in Amrita Rao’s sparkling eyes, just like moonlight does.

 Film: Vivah